A Guide to Compensation: What It Is and How It Works

 1. Job Descriptions

-These are essential for both compensation and recruitment systems, providing detailed documentation of job responsibilities, requirements, functions, duties, work environment, location, and conditions.
+These are essential for both Compensation, providing detailed documentation of job responsibilities, requirements, functions, duties, work environment, location, and conditions.
 Job descriptions can be developed for individual roles or broader job families.

 2. Job Analysis